kylecorry31/Trail-Sense/README.md

 - [Open Source Credits](#open-source-credits)
 - [License](#license)

-## 2022 Focus Areas
+## 2022 Goals
-- Tides
+- Release tides, maps, and cloud scanner
-- Maps
+- Refine existing tools
-- Paths
+- Make TS more focused
-- Weather (release cloud scanner)
+- Improve stability, usability, and performance
-- Stability, usability, performance, testing
+- Increase test coverage

 ## Goals
 - Trail Sense must not use the Internet in any way, as I want the entire app usable when there is no Internet connection